Robert Golden’s opening talk for Art Youth and A Shared Peace

 How do we live lives that are an example of that better world?

-We need to ignite a flame of clarity, truth
+We need to be able to ignite a flame of clarity, truth

 There is no democracy without equality;